Thule Chariot Cross 2 with Jogging Kit Review

 Fold and Unfold

 The Cross has a relatively easy two-handed fold process with a lock that closes automatically (above left).
 The stroller self-stands when folded and can be more compact by removing wheels.
-The process can is anywhere between 3-12 steps.
+The process can be anywhere between 3-12 steps.
 The Cross 2 has color-coded transition buttons (above right) that guide parents through the complete fold process, including the removal of the quick-release wheels.
 The self-stand feature is potentially only good for storage, but it is a benefit that helps manage a larger product.
 Unfolding the Cross is also easy enough, but it is convoluted with more steps than most of the competition.

 Brakes

-The Cross 2 has single action brakes that are readily accessible (above left).
-They are easy to set and release with a sandal foot friendly pedal that is color-coded, so you know when they are properly set (above right).
+The Cross 2 has single-action brakes that are readily accessible (above left).
+They are easy to set and release with a sandal foot-friendly pedal that is color-coded, so you know when they are properly set (above right).

 Storage

 The storage bin on Cross folds out from the back beneath the handlebar (above left).
 The bin is large and held our extra-large diaper bag with a nice interior pocket to help keep things organized and smaller items within reach.
 The narrower rectangle shape of the bin means we had to work to get it in, but it fits with room to spare.
 The bin has a max allowance of 8.8 lbs, which is low for a product for two because two children will likely have more supplies.
 We think it's likely that parents will fill the basket to greater than its capacity and worry this will create a potential tripping hazard.
 When not in use, parents can clip the bin up and out of the way (above right).
+The bin is larger than the storage on the Hamax Outback with Jogger Kit.

 The Cross 2 also has passenger stow pockets inside the cabin.
 These pockets can hold most things, but smaller riders won't be able to reach them while buckled in.
 There is also an elastic pocket on the back of each seat for storing things like wallets, keys, phone, or water bottles.